 CSAM was founded in April 2016 by Jonathan Brodsky.
 CSAM's core focus is to generate superior risk adjusted returns, employ a consistent and repeatable value-oriented investment methodology, in an entrepreneurial, team oriented, and respectful work environment where the clients' interests are paramount to any other interest.
 CSAM's portfolio management team has a successful track record building both investment businesses and investment products focused in the non-U.S. equity markets.
-CSAM is 100% employee owned.
+CSAM is an employee and family-owned firm, with employees and their families currently owning more than 95% of Cedar Street equity, creating a clear alignment of interest with their clients.